 Binary rejection generally happens on the grounds of certain issues with the functionality of your app.
 Getting your app approved if it is rejected under this category can be a little difficult as compared to Metadata rejection.

 Binary rejection generally happens because of the following reasons:

 Bugs: Make sure your app is bug-free.
 Apple Review must not be taken as a testing platform.

 Broken links: There must be no broken links in your app.
 Conduct thorough testing to find broken links and fix them.

-Request permission: Mobile apps that access other apps of the user’s device must ask for permission to access them.
-Add a prompt to get the permission to access other apps on a device.
+Request permission: Mobile apps that access other apps on the user’s device must ask for permission to access them.
+Add a prompt to get permission to access other apps on a device.
 You can configure app permission while creating your iOS and Android build in your AppMySite Account.